syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 ### Sub tab with content

-Each item has a variety of options and these options are also specified in the limited space.
+Each item has a variety of options and those options have to be specified in the limited space.
 So you can choose the tab control that is used within the root tab to specify more details.

-The following code example represents the sub tab control rendering using helper function.
+The following code sample represents the rendering of sub tab control using the helper function:

 {% highlight CSHTML %}